 Annyeonghaseyo from Korea

 Pre-Departure As a first-generation Texan Korean American, I can’t count how many times I’ve said the word “Annyeonghaseyo.”
 Balancing two cultures has always been “normal” for me.
-Within the community at the University of Texas at Austin, many people are unfamiliar with Korean culture.
+Within the community at The University of Texas at Austin, many people are unfamiliar with Korean culture.
 I had the unique opportunity to… read more

 Building Strong Democracies: Elections, Lawmaking and Civic Education